Makkohli/SIH_2024_R2/README.md

-# Welcome to your Expo app 👋
+# Welcome to Health X 👋

-Welcome to Health X, the future of healthcare analytics.
+Welcome to **Health X**, the future of healthcare analytics.
-Brought to you by team neonNexus, our mission is to revolutionize how disease data is managed and analyzed.
+Brought to you by Team **Neon Nexus**, our mission is to revolutionize how disease data is managed and analyzed.

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).